aledco/pine/README.md

 - any other semantic passes?
 - add tests

+## gen
+- Will need to collect a set of local var symbols for each function call, then save and restore

 ## pvm
+- May want to implement functions with separate local variables, makes codegen easier
 - other syscall ops (read and write file, etc)
 - Add failure tests